Graduate Certificate in Geomechanics/Rock Mechanics

 The program is shaped by industry leaders to offer a relevant, rigorous exploration of advanced concepts in geological engineering.
 The curriculum is presented through interactive learning materials and projects, which makes the program a convenient means of professional development for those working full-time.

-Beyond that, should you decide to pursue the Master of Engineering in Mining and Geological Engineering after graduation, all the units of credit completed through the certificate can be transferred.
+Should you decide to pursue the Master of Engineering in Mining and Geological Engineering after graduation, or are completing both programs concurrently, all 15 units taken in this certificate program can be transferred.

 Required Courses (12 units)

 You can also choose an elective course with the approval of the program advisor.
 Examples of electives include:

 Course substitutions or changes in electives are allowed with the approval of the program advisor.